edgarcoime/1800-TermProject/BREAKDOWNOFWORK.md

 ## Edgar Coime
 **_Tech-Lead/Front-End Developer/Back-End Developer_**

-Implemented logic for Memento using MongoDB, EJS and Node
+* I spent time researching and implementing the main logic using MongoDB, EJS and Node.
+* I helped lead my teammates in understanding the different frameworks and syntax.
+* I oversaw the merging the front-end and back-end logic.

 ## Kat Olaguer
-**_Web Designer_** - Created prototypes, implemented HTML/CSS and documentation.
+**_Web Designer_**

 * I learned how to create wireframes using Figma.
 * I became familiar with different Bootstrap components to create a responsive design.
 * I learned more advanced techniques to manipulate HTML/CSS.
-* I spent time understanding licensing and documentation.
+* I spent time understanding licensing and creating detailed documentation.

 ## George Yang
 **_Back-End Developer_**

-Implemented authentication and the export button of the JSON files.
+* I successfully learned how to implement authentication using Passport.
+* I implemented the export button using Express and the Lodash package to Kebab case the file.

 ## Daniel Liu
 **_Project Manager/Back-End Developer_**

-Organized essential tasks, documentation and implemented API functionality.
+* As Project Manager, I oversee the Trello board and the organizing of essential timing and tasks.
+* I successfully implemented the DarkSky API functionality and used Axios to handle the requests.
+* I spent time assembling detailed documentation.